lpypl/SelectStaleData/README.md

 - And the update of Session-1002 must match but not change

 ### Isolation Level
-- Isolation Level of Session-1001 doesn't matter, RU/RC/RR/SR all is OK
+- Isolation Level of Session-1001 doesn't matter, RC/RR both are OK
 - According to our tests, Isolation Level of Session-1002 must be RR

 ### For Session-1002, the extra select before the update for `Key<1>` seems unnecessary.
 But it greatly improves the chance of repeat